top of page

 Supported Work-Based Learning for Schools/ FE Colleges

 Our programme follows the Preparation for Adulthood (PfA) curriculum to aid young people with additional support needs and adopts a supported employment model.
-Using vocational profiling to understand the learner’s needs, developing the skills needed for independence and gaining work experience.
-Creating the right environment, where learners can build on their unique strengths and set their own goals and offering the right support to help them get there.
+Using vocational profiling to understand the learner’s needs, interests, aspirations and developing the skills needed for independence and work experience.
+By creating the right environment, where learners can build on their unique strengths and set their own goals and offering the right support to help them get there.

 It's all about focusing on their journey!
 Empowering young people towards their chosen pathway.

-For Schools (13-16) This programme builds upon essential skills such as communication, confidence, and self-esteem.
-Support from career professionals covers emotional well-being, relationships, safety, nutrition, cooking, and money.
+For Schools (13-16) This programme builds upon essential skills such as communication, confidence, and self-esteem with support from career professionals to explore post-16 options.

 For Further Education (17-25) This programme focuses on independent living skills (PfA,) offering support for emotional well-being, relationships, safety, nutrition, cooking, and money management.

-Both programmes align with the CDI's Careers, Employability and Enterprise Framework and the Gatsby Benchmarks, including a work experience with job coaching support, gaining industry-relevant skills and knowledge for the workplace.
+Both programmes align with the CDI's Careers, Employability and Enterprise Framework and the Gatsby Benchmarks.
+This includes work experience with job coaching support to gain industry-relevant skills and knowledge for the workplace.

 work-based learning image.png